zqqqqz2000/shshsh/README.md

 ```

-The redirect expr can redirect the stream to any kind of IO object:
+The redirect expression can redirect the stream to any kind of IO object:
 ```python
 from shshsh import I